osamamousa204/learning-journal/read07.md

       solve the task prggrammatically.
    * To approach writing a script, break down your goal into a series of tasks and then work out each step needed to complete that task (a flowchart can help)

+      # EXPRESSIONS
+An expression evaluates into (results in) a single value.
+Broadly speaking there are two types of expressions.
+      1. EXPRESSIONS THAT JUST ASSIGN A
+          VALUE TO A VARIABLE
+      2. EXPRESSIONS THAT USE TWO OR
+          MORE VALUES TO RETURN A
+        SINGLE VALUE
+     #